michaeldoody/whisker_control/README.md

 # Whisker Drawing Mechanism
-Check out this proect in my portfolio at https://michaeldoody.github.io/
+Check out this project in my portfolio at https://michaeldoody.github.io/
 ## Project Obectives

 The purpose of this project is to design a device that manufactures robotic whisker sensors by drawing polymer plastic filament from an oven.
 It must be able to inspect the diameter of the whisker and adjust the draw speed accordingly to match a specific geometric profile.
 This process must be quick and repeatable.